Merzasphor/MWSE/docs/source/types/niSpotLight.md

 ### `setAttenuationForRadius`

 Sets the light attenuation values for the given radius.
-Respects the values in the `Morrowind.ini` file
+Respects the values in the `Morrowind.ini` file.

 ```lua
 myObject:setAttenuationForRadius(radius)